-Stacy Gerber Ward is a Shareholder, Leader of the Government Enforcement and Corporate Investigations Section, and member of the Health Law Section.
+Stacy Gerber Ward is a Shareholder, leader of the Government Enforcement and Corporate Investigations Section, and co-chair of the Health Law Section.
 As leader of the Government Enforcement and Corporate Investigations Section, Stacy represents clients facing government enforcement matters, conducts internal investigations to respond to government investigations, and litigates government related issues.

 Stacy has more than 14 years of experience serving as an Assistant United States Attorney for the Eastern District of Wisconsin and served as the Deputy Chief of the Civil Division.
-In those roles, Stacy investigated and prosecuted individuals and corporations for civil health care fraud and other enforcement matters, including government enforcement matters under the False Claims Act, the Stark Law, the Anti-Kickback Statute, and the Controlled Substances Act.
+In those roles, Stacy investigated and prosecuted individuals and corporations for civil health care fraud and other enforcement matters.
 Stacy was awarded the Department of Justice’s highest honor for superior performance as an Assistant United States Attorney in 2010 and received a Certificate of Commendation for outstanding performance in enforcing civil rights laws in 2009.

-Stacy’s professional memberships include the American Health Lawyers Association (Member, Fraud and Abuse Practice Group), the American Bar Association (Health Law Section), the State Bar of Wisconsin and the Eastern District of Wisconsin Bar Association.
+Stacy is listed in The Best Lawyers in America© in Health Care Law (2021-2022).
+Her professional memberships include the American Health Lawyers Association (Member, Fraud and Abuse Practice Group), the American Bar Association (Health Law Section), the Health Care Compliance Association, and the State Bar of Wisconsin, and the Eastern District of Wisconsin Bar Association.

 "Evolving Strategies for Defending Health Care FCA Cases," American Bar Association Health Law Summit; December 2018